avimehenwal/fan-gallery/NEXT/docs/_posts/anime_series/assisination-classroom.md

 * Geography, local customs, tourist highlights, history all of it.
 * Assisination doesnt have a curfew ahh
 * transfer student, more like a bonafied killing machine

-* 27 assassins in all, not to shabby
+> 27 assassins in all, not to shabby

+* Korosensei has a brother, biologically engineered
+* Time to school these kids in art of humuliation
+* He praises our ingenuity like he always does
+* pandemonium time amidst chaos
+* I think this man had one too many taquilla shots

+*[ingenuity]: the quality of being clever, original, and inventive.
+*[pandemonium]: wild and noisy disorder or confusion; uproar.

 ## Season 2